ddeutils/jett/README.md

-# DeTool
+# Jett

-**Just a Tool for Template Engines** that easy to use and develop for Data Engineer.
+**Just a Engine Template Tool** that easy to use and develop for Data Engineer.
 This project support the ETL template for multiple DataFrame engine like `PySpark`, `Duckdb`, `Polars`, etc.